 I have found snake oil salesmen, some with the letters M.D. after their names pushing their own miracle-cure supplements and “meditative mood spray” on their self-promoting websites.
-I’ve found conflict of interest fine print at the end of medical journal studies revealing that the lead author of the study (and even the writers of treatment protocol guidelines) is on the take from the drug company whose product he/she is ‘studying’.
+I’ve found conflict of interest fine print at the end of medical journal papers revealing that the lead author of the study (and even the writers of treatment protocol guidelines) is on the take from the drug company whose product he/she is studying.

 The U.S. Office of Disease Prevention and Health Promotion, working with industry experts, has identified six types of information that should be publicly disclosed to online health seekers:

 the identity of the website’s sponsors, if any

 the website’s purpose